Blog

 When you are Working Social you are working with your peers, other business professionals who can appreciate your need for isolation and exposure, camaraderie and candid conversation.
 The level on conversation can range from “how’s the family” and “is it really snowing again” to “did your client accept your proposal” and “thanks for the referral” and “I met a guy who needs your services”.
 Through natural conversations people Working Socially naturally get to know each other.
 They get to know each other’s business and family and along the way get to know each others character and come to build trust with each other.
 Referrals happen naturally among trusted peers, among friends.
 This is not a forced referral environment but more like, I know you and respect you and want to refer people to you.

 Working Social can’t happen at Starbucks or Panera or in an individual office.
-It can only happen is a shared environment intentionally designed to bring like-minded individuals together.
+It can only happen is a shared environment intentionally designed to bring like-minded individuals together, and for the security of this environment the use of roller shutters from https://aluminium-shopfronts.co.uk/insulated-roller-shutters/ can be the best choice.

 “Hey, what do you say we both be independent together, huh?”